Documentation

 Fetch today's featured puzzle from Lichess and start an interactive session:

-chesshell play
+chesshell play --puzzle

 Play against Local AI